-- (1) This code applies to assessing development where: - (a) located in the Conservation zone; and - (b) it is identified in the assessment criteria column of an assessment table in Part 5 of the planning scheme.
+- (1) This code applies to assessing development where: - (a) located in the Conservation zone; and - (b) it is identified in the assessment benchmarks for assessable development and requirements for accepted development column of an assessment table in Part 5 of the planning scheme.

-- (1) The purpose of the Conservation zone code is to provide for the protection, restoration and management of areas identified as supporting significant biological diversity and ecological integrity. - (2) Mareeba Shire Council's purpose of the Conservation zone code is to ensure that the shire's outstanding natural environment, ecological processes and biodiversity values are conserved, enhanced and restored. - (3) The purpose of the code will be achieved through the following overall outcomes: - (a) Areas identified as having significant values for biological diversity, water catchment, ecological functioning and historical or cultural values are protected from development; - (b) Low intensity development based on appreciation of the conservation value of the area, such as ecotourism and outdoor recreation, may be facilitated where a demonstrated community need exists and where it is consistent with any management plan for the area; - (c) Adverse impacts on conservation values from on and off-site development or operation of development are minimised through the location, design and management of development and activities; - (d) Development is reflective of and responsive to the environmental values of the area: - (e) Natural features such as creeks, gullies, waterways, wetlands and native vegetation are protected and appropriate buffers are established; - (f) Low-impact, small-scale rural living opportunities and rural actives are facilitated where compatible with the maintenance of conservation values.
+- (1) The purpose of the Conservation zone code is to provide for the protection, restoration and management of areas identified as supporting significant biological diversity and ecological integrity. - (2) Mareeba Shire Council's purpose of the Conservation zone code is to ensure that the shire's outstanding natural environment, ecological processes and biodiversity values are conserved, enhanced and restored. - (3) The purpose of the code will be achieved through the following overall outcomes: - (a) Areas identified as having significant values for biological diversity, water catchment, ecological functioning and historical or cultural values are protected from development; - (b) Low intensity development based on appreciation of the conservation value of the area, such as ecotourism and outdoor recreation, may be facilitated where a demonstrated community need exists and where it is consistent with any management plan for the area; - (c) Adverse impacts on conservation values from on and off-site development or operation of development are minimised through the location, design and management of development and activities; - (d) Development is reflective of and responsive to the environmental values of the area; - (e) Natural features such as creeks, gullies, waterways, wetlands and native vegetation are protected and appropriate buffers are established; - (f) Low-impact, small-scale rural living opportunities and rural activities are facilitated where compatible with the maintenance of conservation values.

+Table 6.2.3.3-Conservation zone code - For assessable development

+Perfo ormance outcomes Acceptable outcomes

+Heigl ht

-Table 6.2.3.3-Conservation zone code - For assessable development able 6.2.3.3-Conservation zone code - For assessable development Perfo ormance outcomes Acceptable outcomes Heig ht ing height takes into consideration and ects the following: the height of existing buildings on adjoining premises; the height of surrounding vegetation; the height of buildings in the vicinity of the site; access to sunlight and daylight for the site and adjoining sites; privacy and overlooking; and an appropriate balance between built and natural features.
-AO1 Development has a maximum building height of: (a) 8.5 metres; and (b) 2 storeys above ground level.
-Sitin g lopment is sited in a manner that ders and respects: the siting and use of adjoining premises; access to sunlight and daylight for the site and adjoining sites; privacy and overlooking; air circulation and access to natural breezes; relationship with road corridors; and an appropriate balance between built and natural features.
+PO1 Building height takes into consideration and respects the following: (a) the height of existing buildings on adjoining premises; (b) the height of surrounding vegetation; (c) the height of buildings in the vicinity of the site; (d) access to sunlight and daylight for the site and adjoining sites; (e) privacy and overlooking; and (f) an appropriate balance between built and natural features.

+Siting g

+lopment is sited in a manner that iders and respects: the siting and use of adjoining premises; access to sunlight and daylight for the site and adjoining sites; privacy and overlooking; air circulation and access to natural breezes; relationship with road corridors; and an appropriate balance between built and natural features.
 Buildings and structures include a minimum setback of: (a) 10 metres from any road frontage; and (b) 10 metres from side and rear boundaries.

+Acco ommodation density

-Acco mmodation density PO3 The (a) (b) (c) (d) density of Accommodation activities: contributes to housing choice and affordability; respects the nature and density of surrounding land use; is commensurate to the size and frontage of the site; does not cause amenity impacts beyond the reasonable expectation of accommodation density for the zone; AO3 Development provides a maximum density for Accommodation activities of 1 dwelling or accommodation unit per lot.
+PO3 The c (a) (b) (c) (d) density of Accommodation activities: contributes to housing choice and affordability; respects the nature and density of surrounding land use; is commensurate to the size and frontage of the site; does not cause amenity impacts beyond the reasonable expectation of accommodation density for the zone; and appropriately balances built and natural features.
+AO3 Development provides a maximum density for Accommodation activities of 1 dwelling or accommodation unit per lot.